How to Fix WordPress 404 Errors When the Post or Page Does Exist

 Manually Resetting the .htaccess File

 To manually reset your permalinks, you need to be able to access and edit your .htaccess file located in the root of your site.
-You can access this file through FTP, SSH and the command line or cPanel.
+You can access this file through FTP, SSH and the command line, cPanel, or, if you host your sites with us, a File Manager application.

 You have two options for editing this file: download a copy of your .htaccess file, edit it in a compatible text editor, then reupload it to your site replacing the original file or you can use SSH or an FTP client such as FileZilla to edit your .htaccess file directly on your server, then save your changes.